 Vegan Brownies (Award Winning Recipe!)

-- 6 tbsp brewed coffee can use for water
+- 6 tablespoon brewed coffee can use for water

 - 1 cup chocolate chips of choice